Aleem Dar: Umpiring

 In January 2005, Aleem and his colleague Steve Bucknor, received death threats during a Test match between England and South Africa at Centurion.
 He was also involved in a controversy during the 2007 Cricket World Cup final where he, along with fellow officials Bucknor, Koertzen, Bowden and Crowe incorrectly made Australia bowl three unnecessary overs in near darkness.
 Consequently, the ICC decided to suspend him, along with the other four officials, from duty for the next ICC event, which was the 2007 World Twenty20 Championship.

 Aleem proved his accuracy at the 2011 Cricket World Cup when all the 15 Umpire Decision Review System appeals against him were struck down.

 He was selected as one of the twenty umpires to stand in matches during the 2015 Cricket World Cup.
 In April 2019, he was named as one of the sixteen umpires to stand in matches during the 2019 Cricket World Cup.
 The following month, in the second match of the 2019 Ireland Tri-Nation Series, he became the third umpire, and first from Pakistan, to officiate in 200 ODIs.

-On 16 March 2023, Dar retired from the elite panel of umpires after a 19 year career.
+On 16 March 2023, Dar stepped down from the elite panel of umpires after a 19-year career.
 He will still umpire games if the PCB selects him to stand in games played in Pakistan.

+From 5–7 April 2023, he stood in his last test match as an Elite panel umpire, during the one-off test between Bangladesh and Ireland.
+At the end of the match, he also received a Guard of Honor from both teams and a memento was presented to him by Bangladesh Cricket Board.

+He announced he will retire from umpiring at the end of the Pakistan Cricket Board’s 2024–25 domestic season.

 Aleem Dar Cricket Academy

-Aleem Dar Cricket Academy, ADCA is training and coaching academy for hearing-impaired boys and girls.
+Aleem Dar Cricket Academy, ADCA is a training and coaching academy for hearing-impaired boys and girls.
 It is located in Lahore, Pakistan.
 It is equipped with a ground, gymnasium, jogging track and basketball court.
-Aleem Dar formed it in 2013.
+Aleem Dar established the academy in 2013.